 Support should be delivered through the five well established roles of the Support for Learning teacher:

 Consultancy can take place in many forms: from simply giving advice to working collaboratively with individuals or departments.
 Effective learning and teaching strategies may be discussed and developed and suitable resources identified and made available.

-It is important to discuss and reach conclusions on issues such as meeting the needs of learners with a variety of different needs, not just concerning literacy, but also behavioural issues with implications for classroom management, motivation etc. There is likely also to be help regarding the most appropriate resources for the identified needs of individual learners.
+It is important to discuss and reach conclusions on issues such as meeting the needs of learners with a variety of different needs, not just concerning literacy, but also behavioural issues.
+This has implications for classroom management, motivation etc.

 SfL teachers may teach alongside class teachers in the classroom.
 Clear aims should be set out beforehand and subsequently reviewed.
 This helps provide direct support to, and monitoring of, the progress of all pupils in class, as well as developing classroom strategies with the subject teacher and assisting in recording and assessment.